tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 - Today
 - Waiting For
 - Done
-- *...Categorical Backlog*
+- *...Categorical Backlog* (I'll give some category examples later)
 - Things I'd like to do

 Here's an explanation of what these lists do for me:

 `Triage` - This is the birthplace of *most* my tasks.
 If there are tasks that come up that I *know* are urgent and *must* be completed either today or this week, I'll just put them directly in the appropriate list, but they almost always start here.
 By having this one place where all the ideas are collected, I can be sure that I'm not missing a captured idea just because it's hidden in the bottom of one of my categorical lists.
 It also forces me to prioritize incoming tasks on at least a daily basis.
 I keep this as the first list on my board so that I can trust myself to deal with incoming tasks frequently.
 I've added other tools that make it easy to capture thoughts and tasks in this list wherever I am (see "Capturing Tools" below).
 Because my Trello board is my task hub, if a task or thought can make it to my Trello board, I can be 100% certain that I'll be forced to deal with it at some point.
+Here are a few examples of things that are in my list this morning:
+- Print out my son's insurance card for his next checkup
+- Set up a meeting with a co-worker to discuss 3D model decimation
+- Integration tests for .NET Azure functions
+- Order a Mother's day gift for Mom

+As you can see, the tasks can be from any part of my life.
+That's the point.
+I have one funnel through which all my tasks must pass.
+It allows me to capture everything without burdening my brain all the time about where each category of task should live.
+During the triage process, I'll add a label, a due date an estimate of how long this task will take and then put it in it's appropriate spot.
+Often times, as part of the triage process, a task name will be changed, since I may have just tried to quickly capture the idea.
+Just as often, tasks will be split out into multiple, more concrete tasks.
+As long as `Triage` captures the essence of the task, I can spend more time in my planning sessions defining how I want it to happen.

 `This Week` - This list represents the body of work that I've committed to during the week.
 Having this list enables a quicker daily planning session, as I don't need to scan the entire board to decide which things I want to get done today.
 Every task in this list will have a due date as well as a story point estimate.
 I'll discuss in more detail in my Weekly Planning section below.

 `Today` - My `Today` list is the list of tasks I've committed to do today.
 This, to me, is the most important list because if I'm not actually *doing* something *today*, what's the point in planning at all?
-I try to make sure that tasks are paired down enough that I will be able to accomplish them within the day, and I try to make sure the number of tasks I need to do every day does not exceed my ability to accomplish them.
+I try to make sure that tasks are pared down enough that I will be able to accomplish them within the day, and I try to make sure the number of tasks I need to do every day does not exceed my ability to accomplish them.
 I have a [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policy that runs every night removes any remaining task from `Today` and puts it in `This Week`, so I can start my day with a clean slate, and deliberately choose the tasks that I will do each day.
 Daily planning is a crucial component to keeping this list up to date and useful, and I'll discuss this more below.

 `Waiting For` - Nothing generates more conscious or sub-conscious frustration for me than to see a task in my list that I can do nothing about.
 By having a landing spot for tasks that require an action/event outside of my control, I can let my mind rest, knowing that I've done all that I can for now.
 This list is also scanned during my morning planning just in case that action/event has happened and I can move forward to finishing the task.

 `Done` - This, perhaps to your great surprise, holds the tasks that are done.
 In the past, I've just archived the card when it's done, but I found that I get a lot more joy out of moving the card over to the done column than letting it disappear in to the digital void.
 Plus, at the end of the week, I have a [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policy (again, later) in place to generate a report of everything that I did during the week, send me an email with the results and then ceremoniously archive each card to clear space for the coming week.
 It's magical.

+`Categorical Backlog` - Here are a few examples of the lists that comprise my "categorical backlog" and a few examples of what's currently in each:

+- `Work`
+  - Automated integration test pipeline for [serverless-azure-functions](https://github.com/serverless/serverless-azure-functions/)
+  - Pro and con comparison between Kafka, RabbitMQ, MSMQ and any other on-prem AMQP system
+- `Church`
+  - Organize speakers for congregational broadcast next week
+- `Digital` (things I can do anywhere from my laptop)
+  - Finish menu for my wife's birthday
+  - Add my IRA contributions to my taxes
+- `Errands` (things I can only do out and about)
+  - Refills for Pilot G2 07 Pens
+  - Recycle old laptop
+- `Home Projects` (things I can only do at home)
+- `Side Projects` (mostly coding projects that are not *directly* part of my job)
+  - Azure DevOps webhook for automatically adding tasks to Trello when assigned to me
+  - [Clover](https://www.npmjs.com/package/clvr) enhancement - allow for RegEx validation
+- `Learning` (articles to read, topics to study, tutorials to do)
+  - Read "How Will You Measure Your Life" again - on paper
+  - Read blog post on Cloud Design Patterns
+- `Planning` (big picture planning, improvements to my process, etc.)
+  - Create a more deliberate nightly routine
+  - Refine our family emergency preparedness plan

-`Categorical Backlog` - I used to just have one long backlog of tasks that got prioritized each week.
+I used to just have one long backlog of tasks that got prioritized each week.
 I switched to keeping categorical lists for two reasons:

 1. More **compartmentalization**.
 I really like to be able to focus on the thing I want to focus on when I want to focus on that thing.
 If I can look at one list that contains all my pending tasks for that context (outside of the tasks that need to be done today or this week), it just makes me feel warm inside.
 2. Just in case I'm in the **"right place, right time"** to do a task that I didn't necessarily plan on.
 For example, I have an `Errands` list.
 If I'm out and about with my two little boys and want to give my wife a little extra time to just sit in peace without a baby in her arms or a toddler climbing all over her, I'll pull up the list and see if there is anything we can go do together.
 Or, if I'm at work and get some unexpected extra time between meetings for a quick task, I can check my `Work` list to see if there's anything that can fit in that amount of time.